Age is a Question of Mind Over Matter in Tribunal Case

 In the light of a recent out of court settlement when an 86 year old sued the NHS for Age Discrimination employers need to be aware of their procedures and policies, especially as we have an ageing work force and people wanting to work into their 70s and beyond.

-As employment solicitor, Victoria Schofield said: “As this case shows, employers should be wary of stereotyping people because of their age, or for any other reason, and/or making assumptions about their abilities.
+As head of employment law, Susan Mayall said: “As this case shows, employers should be wary of stereotyping people because of their age, or for any other reason, and/or making assumptions about their abilities.

 “Given the recent government announcement that it intends to raise the State retirement age to 70, we are likely, in the future, to have increasing numbers of people who wish to continue to work as an affordable retirement may be further away and less achievable for them.”

 The 86 year old NHS secretary was sacked from the Royal Berkshire Hospital, her managers said she had ‘old secretarial ways’ and could not use the computer system properly.